jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_show_diagnostics_ui` option

-When set, this option turns on YCM's diagnostic display features.
+When set, this option turns on ICM's diagnostic display features.
 See the _Diagnostic display_ section in the _User Manual_ for more details.

 Specific parts of the diagnostics UI (like the gutter signs, text highlighting, diagnostic echo and auto location list population) can be individually turned on or off.
 See the other options below for details.

-Note that YCM's diagnostics UI is only supported for C-family languages.
+Note that ICM's diagnostics UI is only supported for C-family languages.

-When set, this option also makes YCM remove all Syntastic checkers set for the `c`, `cpp`, `objc` and `objcpp` filetypes since this would conflict with YCM's own diagnostics UI.
+When set, this option also makes ICM remove all Syntastic checkers set for the `c`, `cpp`, `objc` and `objcpp` filetypes since this would conflict with ICM's own diagnostics UI.

-If you're using YCM's identifier completer in C-family languages but cannot use the clang-based semantic completer for those languages _and_ want to use the GCC Syntastic checkers, unset this option.
+If you're using ICM's identifier completer in C-family languages but cannot use the clang-based semantic completer for those languages _and_ want to use the GCC Syntastic checkers, unset this option.